 Dogs communicate with us through barking, whining, howling (and begging!).
 It's thought they learnt to vocalise more to improve communication with us.

-Watch our video to discover top tips from certified dog behaviourist and trainer Adem Fehmi on how you can stop your dog barking in the garden, in the home and when you’re out and about.
+Watch our video to discover top tips from certified dog behaviourist and trainer Adem Fehmi on how to stop a dog from barking at people, whether in the garden, in the home, or while out and about.

 Why is my dog barking?

-There are many types of barking and each one will need to be handled differently.
+If you're wondering, 'How can I stop my dog from barking?', it’s important to understand that different types of barking require different approaches.
 This will depend on your dog’s history and their particular trigger.
-Four of the most common type of barking are:
+Four of the most common types of barking are:

 What is territorial barking?